 2. Eligibility to attend the ISST course

-Schroth therapy historically is a physical therapy concept, and therefore the certification courses will be offered exclusively to physical therapists and therapists working in the same function as physical therapists.
-Interested physicians were referred to SOSORT, SRS, scoliosis meetings and conferences, as well as special courses or visitations in related clinical centers.
+Schroth therapy historically is a physical therapy concept, and therefore the certification courses will be offered exclusively to physical therapists.
+Interested physicians were referred to SOSORT, SRS, scoliosis meetings, and conferences, as well as special courses or visitations in related clinical centers.
 In ISST-courses physicians and orthopedic technicians could participate in ISST-Basic course Part I as observers if space is available.

 2.1 SOSORT Guidelines